vmware/guest-introspection-nsx/README.md

 You can get involved today in several different ways:

-* Start using open-vm-tools today and give us feedback.
+* Start using guest-introspection-nsx today and give us feedback.

 * Suggest feature enhancements.